 The exterior of the church building had major restoration work done in 1986.
 In 2000 – 2002 all the windows in the hall, the kitchen, the offices and guild room were replaced.

-The Parish of Portland has had twelve rectors since its incorporation beginning with the Rev. Gilbert Lester Wiggins (1833 – 1836).
-The second rector, the Rev. William Harrison, was the rector throughout the entire existence of the first building (1836 – 1875).
-The Rev. Canon David Barrett is currently serving as the parish’s priest-in-charge while maintaining his full-time position as the Hospital Chaplain in Saint John.
+Since its incorporation, the Parish of Portland has had twelve rectors, beginning with Rev. Gilbert Lester Wiggins (1833 – 1836).
+The second rector, Rev. William Harrison, served throughout the entire lifespan of the first building (1836 – 1875).
+Currently, Rev. Canon David Barrett acts as the parish’s priest-in-charge while also holding his full-time position as the Hospital Chaplain in Saint John.

-St. Luke’s Anglican Church serves Millidgeville and Saint John’s North End.
+St. Luke’s Anglican Church caters to the spiritual needs of both Millidgeville and Saint John’s North End communities.